How to read this platform

 Press ⌘K (or Ctrl K) anywhere to search situations, entities, and claims — claim results deep-link straight into their evidence drawer.
 Esc closes any panel.
 Entity pages (via search or any entity chip) show what an actor participates in, its relationships, and recent claims about it — everything connects, and nothing is a dead end.

 Ingestion pulls from registered sources (UN OCHA ReliefWeb, official feeds, monitored outlets, GDELT, USGS seismic, ship-traffic telemetry) around the clock.
-Claims are machine-extracted with a grounding quote, adversarially reviewed by AI, and always approved by a human editor before publication.
+Claims are machine-extracted with a grounding quote, adversarially reviewed by AI, and approved by a human editor before publication — with one narrow, labeled exception: tier-1-source claims that pass verification cleanly at high confidence may auto-publish under a server-enforced policy (see /standards).
 VUCA scores are computed daily by a transparent formula over these signals — every score can explain itself, down to the feature values that produced it.